npm/npmo-docs/up-and-running/customization.md

 The first time you visit your appliance on port `:8800`, there is some initial configuration that you will need to perform:

-1. because no certificate has been configured for your appliance, you will need to proceed past a certificate warning in the browser:
+1. Because no certificate has been configured for your appliance, you will need to proceed past a certificate warning in the browser:

   ![Admin Console](/gitbook/images/01-security-warning.png)

-2. next you will be prompted to upload a certificate, or to generate a self-signed certificate (this certificate will be used going forward when accessing the admin console, this will need to be configured separately for the website and registry see [Terminating SSL with NGINX]).
+2. Next you will be prompted to upload a certificate, or to generate a self-signed certificate (this certificate will be used going forward when accessing the admin console, this will need to be configured separately for the website and registry see [Terminating SSL with NGINX]).
-3. on the next screen you will be prompted for the `billing email` and `license key `, which you were provided with when you started your [npm Enterprise trial](https://www.npmjs.com/enterprise).
+3. On the next screen you will be prompted for the `billing email` and `license key `, which you were provided with when you started your [npm Enterprise trial](https://www.npmjs.com/enterprise).
-4. you will next be prompted to set a password for the npm Enterprise admin console.
+4. You will next be prompted to set a password for the npm Enterprise admin console.
 This password is used by administrators to configure your appliance.
 5. Next, a series of preflight checks will be run.
 These checks ensure that